Modern Ottoman propaganda

 Historian and academic Ljubodrag Dimic explains to Sputnik that, for half a century, Turkish historiography has been trying to impose a new image on Turkish conquerors in the Balkans.
 They are assisted in this by the Institute for the Study of Turkish History in Istanbul.

 “What is characteristic of the Institute and the whole of this action is that it has enormous resources.
 These funds are used to open departments for Turkish history in the world and educate young people through scholarships.
-Also, historians from all over the world are brought to Istanbul, who they become obliged in some way to accept the political rather than scientific views of their host financiers, ” says Dimic.
+Also, historians from all over the world are brought to Istanbul, where they become obliged in some way to accept the political rather than scientific views of their host financiers, ” says Dimic.

-According to him, the Turks are spending tens of millions of dollars a year to open departments of Turkish history (in Europe), which are not operated by Turks but professors from the west, who are required, in return for the funding, to project a beautiful picture of the history of the Turkish Empire.
+According to him, the Turks are spending tens of millions of dollars a year to open departments of Turkish history (in Europe), which are not operated by Turks but by professors from the west, who are required, in return for the funding, to project a beautiful picture of the history of the Turkish Empire.

 Having watched the trailer, people wonder how the villagers looked so relieved that the Turks came to liberate them.
-They would have happily gave away all their kids for that freedom.
+They would have happily given away all their kids for that freedom.
 And the Serb women were hot for the invading Turks that slaughtered their men and kin – they were almost licking their lips.

 The 500th anniversary of the Battle of Mohács is coming.

 I am looking forward to a grand-scale Hungarian super film production with the best actors, financed by Hungarian institutions and billionaires who feel dedicated.

 If you like my writings, please feel free to support me with a coffee here: